We received an email from a well-meaning Evangelical who asked:

 Charity (good works) can come in many forms and does not necessarily mean physical work.
 Some old people are bed-ridden, but after becoming born again they decided to become prayer warriors.
 They spend the rest of their lives in prayer for world leaders, famine-filled countries, babies that are about to be aborted, the youth, and unconverted peoples.
 This most certainly qualifies as "good works" and Jesus will say to them, "well done good and faithful servant."
 (Mt 25:21, Lk 19:17)

 I heard an Evangelical radio minister say, "the prisoner on the cross beside Jesus did nothing to get into heaven and could do nothing because he was dying on a cross."
 (Lk 23:43) However, this prisoner turned to the other prisoner on the cross and proclaimed that Jesus was the blameless one.
 (Lk.
-23:41) I think this was an act of evangelization.
+23:41) This was an act of evangelization.
 At that moment he preached the Gospel.
 When the thief publicly asked Jesus to save him, he evangelized the crowd that was watching.
 His words are part of the Bible and this thief helped alter the course of humanity for all time.
 These all seem like good works to me, better than anything I'll ever do.

 In my opinion, a lot of the dialogue between Catholics and Protestants about the role of "works" is mostly semantic because both camps work hard for the Lord after having experienced Him.
 I've never seen a person who has been touched by the Lord refuse to respond with love and charity to the less fortunate.
 So c'mon you Evangelical folks who are born again, stop sitting on the sidelines of the pro-life movement, join us to help save the unborn.